Pontifex maximus: Etymology

-Origins in the Regal period
+Origins of the Regal period

 The Collegium Pontificum (College of Pontiffs) was the most important priesthood of ancient Rome.
 The foundation of this sacred college and the office of pontifex maximus is attributed to the second king of Rome, Numa Pompilius.
 Much of what is known about the Regal period in Roman history is semi-legendary or mythical.
 The Collegium presumably acted as advisers to the rex (king) in religious matters.
 The collegium was headed by the pontifex maximus, and all the pontifices held their office for life.
 But the pontifical records of early Rome were most likely destroyed when the city was sacked by the Gauls in 387 BC, and the earliest accounts of Archaic Rome come from the literature of the Republic, most of it from the 1st century BC and later.

 According to the Augustan-era historian Livy, Numa Pompilius, a Sabine, devised Rome's system of religious rites, including the manner and timing of sacrifices, the supervision of religious funds, authority over all public and private religious institutions, instruction of the populace in the celestial and funerary rites including appeasing the dead, and expiation of prodigies.
 Numa is said to have founded Roman religion after dedicating an altar on the Aventine Hill to Jupiter Elicius and consulting the gods by means of augury.
 Numa wrote down and sealed these religious instructions, and gave them to the first pontifex maximus, Numa Marcius.